 Our mobile app, Curovate, is a great resource that provides you with an in-depth, step by step plan to aid in your ACL recovery.
-You can specifically choose the type of graft used and have a personalized physical therapy plan with video guided strengthening exercises to complete throughout each stage of the healing process, all in the comfort of your own home.
-You can download the Curovate app from the App Store or the Play store by using the links below.
+You can specifically choose the type of graft used and have online physical therapy through a personalized plan with video guided strengthening exercises to complete throughout each stage of the healing process, all in the comfort of your own home.
+You can download the Curovate physiotherapy app from the App Store or the Play store by using the links below.

 3. Harput, G., Kilinc, H. E., Ozer, H., Baltaci, G., & Mattacola, C. G. (2015).
 Quadriceps and hamstring strength recovery during early neuromuscular rehabilitation after ACL hamstring-tendon autograft reconstruction.
 Journal of sport rehabilitation, 24(4), 398-404

 4. Kyritsis, P., Bahr, R., Landreau, P., Miladi, R., & Witvrouw, E. (2016).
 Likelihood of ACL graft rupture: not meeting six clinical discharge criteria before return to sport is associated with a four times greater risk of rupture.
 British journal of sports medicine, 50(15), 946-951.